WVam/toolscript-docs/Examining.md

 ```

 ## AlreadyExamined
 This Hybrid Instruction contains one parameter which is a Regular Instruction.
-It will be executed when the player clicks on the "Examine" button after having examined all spots, which are defined by a Point instruction.
+It will be executed when the player clicks on the "Examine" button after having examined all spots, which are defined by a Point Instruction.

 Example:
 ```